 4. Document, plan and use spreadsheets

-The constant need to assess the state of your mortgage will likely present itself if you're paying a variable rate of interest.
-While the rates themselves may be out of your hands, there are certain steps to take to ensure that your disposable income stays at a similar level.
+The need to reassess your mortgage will likely present itself if you're paying a variable interest rate.
+While the rates themselves may be out of your hands, there are certain steps to take to ensure your disposable income stays at a similar level.

 An effective tool over the long term can be the humble spreadsheet.
 Now, this doesn't mean that you need to go and buy the latest and greatest in mortgage reporting software.
 In fact, you can actually put together a defined plan of action and do some of the tricky calculations using Microsoft Excel or even Google Sheets.